Meal Planning on a $100/Week Grocery Budget: Family of 4 Guide

 How much should a family of 4 spend on groceries in 2026?

 The USDA Thrifty Food Plan — the government's lowest-cost benchmark — estimates $1,000.20 per month for a family of four as of January 2026.
-That's the floor, not the ceiling.
-The USDA's moderate plan runs closer to $1,300 per month.
+The other USDA tiers are higher: Low-Cost at $1,234.60/month, Moderate at $1,509.60/month, and Liberal at $1,854.40/month.
 With strategic meal planning, ingredient overlap, and waste reduction, many families can spend $430 to $600 per month and still eat well.
-This guide targets $100 per week ($430 per month), which is $570 below the USDA thrifty baseline.
+This guide targets $100 per week ($430 per month), which is $570 below the USDA Thrifty baseline.

 What is a realistic food budget for a family of 4?

 It depends on how you shop.
 Without meal planning, most families spend $800 to $1,200 per month on groceries.
-The USDA's four benchmarks range from $1,000 per month (thrifty) to over $1,500 (liberal) for a family of four.
+The USDA's four benchmarks for a family of four range from $1,000.20/month (Thrifty) to $1,234.60 (Low-Cost), $1,509.60 (Moderate), and $1,854.40 (Liberal).
 With consistent meal planning — planning meals before shopping, overlapping ingredients, using cheap protein sources, and minimizing waste — $100 to $150 per week ($430 to $650 per month) is realistic for most US households.
 The key variable is planning, not sacrifice.

 Sources & References